MicrosoftDocs/architecture-center/docs/industries/automotive/software-defined-vehicle-reference-architecture-content.md

 * Follow best practices when you deploy and configure Azure services to help ensure a secure, efficient, and cost-effective environment.

 * Define your Azure resources according to your implementation requirements.
-Theses resources can include VMs, Kubernetes clusters, messaging services, and data and analytics services.
+These resources can include VMs, Kubernetes clusters, messaging services, and data and analytics services.
-* Implement Azure Resource Manager templates for infrastructure as code (IaC) so you can automate your deployment and maintain consistency.
+* Implement Resource Manager templates for infrastructure as code (IaC) so you can automate your deployment and maintain consistency.
 * Implement role-based access control (RBAC) to grant permissions to users and services on a least-privilege basis.
-* Utilize Azure Security Center to proactively monitor and mitigate security threats.
+* Use Azure Security Center to proactively monitor and mitigate security threats.
 * Consider using Azure load balancers and availability sets or availability zones to improve scalability and redundancy.
 * Regularly monitor the performance and usage of your Azure resources so you can optimize costs and enhance performance.
 Use tools like Azure Monitor and Microsoft Cost Management.